 The Centre was set up in 2018 as part of The Bridge initiative at Hughes Hall which leverages the College’s multi-disciplinary perspective, international nature and external focus to bring the research and expertise of its academic community to solve real world problems.

-The Centre was initially set up to provide general guidance and toolkits that might be of assistance to boards and non-executive directors, but explicitly not to provide consultancy services or direct educational activity.
-This has allowed for successful partnering and collaboration with academics, professional services firms and increasingly, law firms.
+The Centre was established to provide general guidance and toolkits for boards and non-executive directors while intentionally avoiding consultancy services or direct educational activities.
+This has allowed for successful partnering and collaboration with academics, business networks and increasingly, law firms and policy-makers.

-Chapter Zero was launched in 2019 and the Centre became the secretariat for the Climate Governance Initiative in 2020
+Chapter Zero was launched in 2019 and the Centre became the secretariat for the Climate Governance Initiative from 2020 to 2025.

 Chapter Zero was launched in 2019 and became one of the first networks of chairs and non-executive directors supporting increased awareness and understanding of climate change.
-Working closely with the World Economic Forum, it helped to spur a global movement and in 2020 the Centre became the secretariat for the Climate Governance Initiative.
-The success of these growing communities has driven a need for expansion and continued focus on the role of the Centre to bridge between academia and the boardroom.
+Working closely with the World Economic Forum, it helped to spur a global movement.